When choosing an entry-level road bike, you will most likely encounter Shimano Claris, Sora, or Tiagra groupsets.

 Shimano Claris, Sora, and Tiagra differ mainly in the number of speeds they offer, cable routing, weight, and price.

-For those of you who are just starting out and have a tight budget, I recommend Claris (2×8spd).
+For those of you who are just starting and have a tight budget, I recommend Claris (2×8spd).
 It’s the cheapest road bike groupset from Shimano.

 Additionally, its shifting cables are routed under the handlebar tape, not externally, making the cockpit look cleaner.